felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *In this post, my mission is to share my progression towards dealing with my own learning anxiety.
-I realize that writing a 6,000+ words blog post on the subject is probably not the best way to grab the attention of people who share that anxiety, but I did my best to make this text as entertaining and light as possible, in the hope that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.*
+I realize that writing a 7,000+ words blog post on the subject is probably not the best way to grab the attention of people who share that anxiety, but I did my best to make this text as entertaining and light as possible, in the hope that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.*

+*If there's only one thing I'd want you to remember from this post, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
+If you experience learning anxiety, my hope is that this post will make you feel realize that you are not alone and that with a little bit of creativity, you can get through any obstacle that stands in your way.*

 =L